ym820/foreground_window_forcast/README.md

 ### Notes
 After running, there will be a folder created at `outputs` and named as "LSTM_expt_`experiment`".
 Then, the parameters, trained model, Keras training history, loss plot, and prediction plot will be stored in the folder.

+## Mentors
+We would like to express our gratitude to all the mentors at the Intel DCA & Telemetry team who provided invaluable guidance and support throughout this project.
+Special thanks to
+- Bijan Arbab (Intel)
+- Jamel Tayeb (Intel)
+- Sruti Sahani (Intel)
+- Oumaima Makhlouk (Intel)
+- Teresa Rexin (UCSD)
+- Praveen Polasam (Intel)
+- Chansik Im (Intel)